- The inherent conservatism and diversity of the healthcare industry means the fax machine remains the standard method of transmitting critical data.

 National body the Australian Digital Health Agency (ADHA) has been working to expedite the process, however, promoting it to the highest level of priority in the hope that it’ll be completed within the next 12 to 18 months.

-A smarter approach for improved healthcare
+A smarter approach

 If successful, the benefits should be wide ranging.
 Security-wise, patient records will be available only to the treating physician and kept from prying eyes.